larsrh/website/topics/recursion/02-sets.md

 We will learn about how sets work.
 Even though that sounds simple, it is actually a very complicated topic.
 And I will prove that to you.
-My mathematics teacher in grade 9 posed a problem that – at the time – didn't understand (as opposed to most of my classmates).
+My mathematics teacher in grade 9 posed a problem that – at the time – I didn't understand (as opposed to most of my classmates).

 {% include float_picture.html src="topics/recursion/soldier.jpg" text="An actual photo of my notes from grade 9 mathematics, specifying the “soldier problem” in German." %}